kikoplaystar-droid/Choose-movie-bot/README.md

 3. Configure the bot token
-Create or edit the file config.py:
+Create or edit the file config.py
-BOT_TOKEN = "8560338551:AAHmPtimrZLNlbqSVF6UfgDI9vUo5R-tkRA"

 4. Run the bot